Lucas-Haux/Nord/README.md

 # Whats Different In This Fork?

 - Added button colors
-- Added different list and checkbox styles
+- Added different checkbox styles
 - Changed the heading colors
 - Changed link colors
-- Changed the bold and ilalics colors
+- Changed the bold and italics colors
 - Removed the light theme (will be added back later)
-- And more!
+- And more smaller tweaks

 # Preview